johnny1a679/EasyEG/README.md

 <img src="docs/manual/center_rails.png" alt="Center Rail" width=32.5%  align="left">

-The center rails will be build first
+The center rails will be built first
 There should be always two corresponding rails that are mirrored (except for the thread on one side).
 They are joined with one of the M4 screws, with a head plate between the rails.
 The next rails will follow the same way, while the screw also joins the new rails with the existing ones.